KvGeijer/My-Webpage/content/blog/multiqueue-introduction/index.md

 toc = true
 +++

 In the age of multicore computing, developers face the challenge of designing data structures that efficiently utilize the available hardware parallelism.
 One of the most important data structures is the priority queue, which is used in a variety of applications ranging from [graph algorithms](https://en.wikipedia.org/wiki/Dijkstra%27s_algorithm) to [data compression](https://en.wikipedia.org/wiki/Huffman_coding).
-Computer scientists often get taught some heap-based design of priority queues during university, where smart incremental updates enable good performance.
-However, trying to parallelize these designs is complex, as strictly incremental algorithms often are.
-In this post, we will investigate the _MultiQueue_, which is a relaxed priority queue which trades strict sequential semantics for massively increased scalability.
+Computer scientists often are taught some heap-based design of priority queues during university, where smart incremental updates enable good performance.
+However, trying to parallelize these designs is complex, as is often the case with strictly incremental algorithms.
+In this post, we will investigate the _MultiQueue_, which is a relaxed priority queue that trades strict sequential semantics for massively increased scalability.

 <!-- more -->